g-filomena/GeoMason-light/README.md

 ### Why GeoMason-light?
 #### Content:
 * It includes a `graph` package that supports a way more advanced manipulation of graph components.
-This allows the users to develop more complex street network-based urban mobility/traffic agent-based models.
+This allows the users to develop flexible street network-based urban mobility/traffic agent-based models.
 * It explicitly allows the creation of `SubGraphs`.
 * It includes a `VectorLayer` class that allows for more geometric and spatial operations, usually common for GIS VectorLayers.
+* It supports loading GeoPackages through the library [Geopackage](https://github.com/ngageoint/geopackage-java).

-#### Support and open software:
+#### Open software:
 * The structure of the repository allows for smoother devleopments and contributions from users, compared both to the MASON and GeoMason source repositories.
 * It is fully mavenised and available on the [Maven Repository](https://mvnrepository.com).
 * It comes with javadoc and sources.